 Application and Selection Process

-Before November 1: If you wish to apply for the ICLP, you must complete the Online Financial Statement and the Supplemental ICLP Form before the November 1 application deadline.
-The Supplemental ICLP Form includes written responses to augment the financial information you provide as part of your Online Financial Statement.
+Before November 1, 2022: If you wish to apply for the ICLP, you must complete the online Financial Statement and the Supplemental ICLP Form.
+The Supplemental ICLP Form includes written responses to augment the financial information you provide as part of your online Financial Statement.

-You are strongly encouraged to provide as much information in the Supplemental ICLP Form as you feel necessary to ensure the Committee is fully aware of your circumstances and level of need.
-You will be able to access these forms through your Osgoode-specific OLSAS submissions.
+We strongly encourage you to provide as much information in the Supplemental ICLP Form as you feel necessary to ensure the Committee is fully aware of your circumstances and level of need.
+You will be able to access these forms through your Osgoode-specific OLSAS school submissions.

-April 1: The deadline date to respond to the ICLP and admissions offers.
+April 1, 2023: The deadline to respond to the ICLP and admission offers.